Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Experiment

 The upper section shows the zero-shot results.
 Unlike cross-lingual transfer in NLP tasks, employing multilingual Transformers in vision-language tasks apparently does not generalize well across languages.
 For example, there is a significant drop in R@1 (19.9$\rightarrow$11.1 (-44\%) with mBERT, 21.0$\rightarrow$16.3 (-24\%) with XLM-R) when directly applying English-finetuned model to German$\rightarrow$video search.
 For comparison, there is only a -10\% degradation for XLM-R on $en\rightarrow de$ cross-lingual transfer in XNLI~\cite{conneau2018xnli}.
 Multimodal (English-video) pre-training (MP) on HowTo100M only improves average R@1 (+0.1 or mBERT and +1.1 for XLM-R) compared to model-from-scratch.
 In contrast, our proposed multilingual multimodal pre-training (MMP) is shown to be the key facilitator for zero-shot cross-lingual transfer.
 MMP improves German$\rightarrow$Video search (11.1$\rightarrow$15.0, +35\% for mBERT, and 16.3$\rightarrow$19.4, +20\% for XLM-R) and achieves $2.6 \sim 2.8$ improvement in average R@1.
 We attribute the effectiveness of MMP to learning improved alignments between multilingual textual and visual context in the shared embedding space, as relatively balanced improvements between English$\rightarrow$video and non-English$\rightarrow$video is observed with fine-tuning.

-Fig~\ref{fig:trend} shows the trend of incrementally incorporating more languages in MMP.
-For XLM-R, improvement in R@1 asymptotically converges when pre-training with more multilingual text-video pairs.
-On the other hand, for zero-shot German$\rightarrow$video search, pre-training with more languages keeps improving the search performance, even though the additional language (\eg~French) is different from the target language (\ie~German).
+Fig.~\ref{fig:trend} demonstrates the trend of R@1 while incrementally incorporating additional languages for MMP.
+For XLM-R, the improvement in R@1 asymptotically converges when pre-training with more multilingual text-video pairs.
+On the other hand, for zero-shot German$\rightarrow$video search, pre-training with more languages keeps improving the search performance, even though the additional language (\eg, French) is different from the target language (\ie, German).

 The lower section of Table~\ref{tab:cross_lingual} shows the results of models fine-tuned with (synthesized) pseudo-multilingual annotations.
 It can be regarded as the \textit{translate-train} scenario, which serves as a strong performance target for evaluating zero-shot cross-lingual transfer, as discussed in~\citep{lample-conneau,xtreme}.
 Both mBERT and XLM-R yield better performance across non-English languages with the in-domain translated pseudo-multilingual annotations.
 However, for English$\rightarrow$video search, a $0.7$ degradation is observed compared to the zero-shot setting.
-It is likely due to the noise in translated captions.
+It is likely due to the noise in the translated captions.
 Notably, there is still a performance gap between zero-shot and translate-train settings for models with mBERT.
-In contrast, the gap is much smaller for models with XLM-R. In the following sections, unless otherwise specified, we use our best model with XLM-R as the text backbone to compare with other baselines.
+In contrast, the gap is much smaller for models with XLM-R. In the following sections, we refer \texttt{Ours-MMP} as our best model with XLM-R as the text backbone and compare it with other state-of-the-art methods.

+\textbf{Qualitative Results} Fig.~\ref{fig:qual} shows the multilingual text$\rightarrow$video search results with Ours-MMP (VTT:\textit{en}-only) on VTT under the zero-shot setup.
+Note that only one shared English-finetuned model is used for text$\rightarrow$video search in all languages.
+As demonstrated, the proposed model successfully retrieves the correct videos with English (\textit{en}) and Russian (\textit{ru}) queries.
+The other top-ranked videos also share similar visual appearance to the correct one.
+For zero-shot transferring of the English-finetuned model to distant languages such as Vietnamese (\textit{vi}) and Chinese (\textit{zh}), we observe that there is still limitation for our zero-shot models to understand abstract concepts (\eg, ``space project'') and associate small objects (\eg, ``microphone'') with the text queries in distant languages.